Mj9135/MoviePedia/README.md

 - **React Router**: For routing and navigation.
 - **CSS Modules/Tailwind CSS**: For styling the application.
 - **TMDb API**: The Movie Database API for fetching movie and TV show data.
-- **YouTube API**: For fetching and playing trailers within the app.

 ## Installation